idemeum/idemeum-docs-vue.github.io/remote-access/remote-web-app.md

 ![Entitle server](../remote-access/images/entitle-server.png)

-* In the example below I am directly entitling user `nik@idemeumlab` to access the Grafana application.
+* In the example below I am directly entitling user `nik@idemeumlab.com` to access the Grafana application.
 You can also use groups to perform entitlement.

 ![Entitle application](../remote-access/images/entitlement-app-config.png)